borksh/bork/docs/index.md

 ## Assertion Types

 You can run `bork types` from the command line to get a list of the assertion types and some basic information about their usage and options.

+If adding features to Bork core, you can also use the command `bork docgen` to generate GitHub Pages-compatible Markdown files based on how a type responds to the `desc` action.

 ### Generic assertions
 ```